What is Elasticity?

 -50%/10% = |-5| = 5

-We consider products with elasticity scores greater than 1 as highly elastic; otherwise, they’re seen as inelastic.
+In general, we consider products with scores greater than 1 as highly elastic.
 It looks like pizza delivery powered by AI-driven drones is a highly elastic service and (sadly for you) raising prices won’t cover your costs.

 Also check out